 We recommend carefully planning your meals to minimize the amount of time you need to spend traveling to your meal and to maximize the amount of time you get to enjoy your meal and your park time.
 One way to do this is to use our Restaurant Search Tool.
 This tool has tons of parameters to help you narrow down your dining options — including location, location, location.

-Disney guests can also use the charming Minnie Vans at select resorts to anywhere on property, and we’ve heard many guests extol the virtues of ride sharing in the area.
-So if you could only get your most-beloved ADR at Whispering Canyon on a day when you’ll be ensconced in the bowels of Animal Kingdom, you still have options!
+Disney guests may also opt to use a rideshare service like LYFT or Uber to get around property.
+So if you could only get your most-beloved ADR at Whispering Canyon Cafe in Disney’s Wilderness Lodge on a day when you’ll be trekking through Animal Kingdom, you still have options!

 Not Reading Menus or Reviews Before You Go